-The loan portfolio of KBC Bank Ireland plc stood at approximately EUR 10 billion as at the end of June 2021, almost entirely relating to mortgage loans.
-At the end of June 2021, approximately 13% (EUR 1.3 billion) of the total Irish loan portfolio was impaired (of which EUR 0.7 billion more than 90 days past due).
-For the impaired loans, approximately EUR 0.4 billion impairments have been booked.
-The Group estimates its share of the Irish retail market in 2020 at 8%.
+The loan portfolio of KBC Bank Ireland plc stood at approximately EUR 11 billion as at the end of December 2021, almost entirely relating to mortgage loans.
+At the end of December 2021, approximately 12% (EUR 1.3 billion) of the total Irish loan portfolio was impaired (of which EUR 0.7 billion more than 90 days past due).
+For the impaired loans, approximately EUR 0.64 billion impairments have been booked.
+The Group estimates its share of the Irish retail market in 2021 at 9%.
 It caters to around 0.3 million clients there.
 KBC Bank Ireland has 12 branches (hubs) in Ireland, next to its digital channels.
-A full profit and loss scheme for Ireland is available in the issuer's segment reporting (see page 128 of the Issuer 2020 Annual Report which is incorporated by reference into this Base Prospectus as set out in the section entitled "Documents incorporated by reference").
+A full profit and loss scheme for Ireland is available in the Issuer's segment reporting (see page 130 of the Issuer's 2021 Annual Report which is incorporated by reference into this Base Prospectus as set out in the section entitled "Documents Incorporated by Reference").